We test, install, and repair backflow prevention devices across the Toronto and GTA region including Peel Region, Halton Region, Markham and beyond.

 Cross Connection Survey services are also available.

-Backflow Preventer Installation
+Backflow Device Installation

-Which Backflow Prevention Device do You Need?
+Which Backflow Device do You Need?

-For example in the City of Toronto, for facilities that fall under the ‘moderate hazard’ classification a Double Check Valve Assembly (DCVA) device will be required.
+For example, in the City of Toronto, for facilities that fall under the ‘moderate hazard’ classification a Double Check Valve Assembly (DCVA) device will be required.
 If your facility falls under the ‘server hazard’ classification a Reduce Pressure Principle (RP) backflow preventer will be required.

 Common Uses of Backflow Valves

 Some of the most common uses of backflow valves include sprinkler systems and/or irrigation plumbing.
 A sprinkler backflow preventer will stop water used in the sprinkler system from contaminating the potable water, and likewise an irrigation backflow preventer will eliminate any water from an irrigation system backing up into the water mains and causing contamination.
-Often people experience backflow prevention device leaking and this is a good time to contact us as we are licensed to diagnose and solve these types of problems.

 ★★★★★ Experience 5-Star Customer Service from Absolute Draining & Plumbing